Algorithmic Trading Signals Tutorial

 (1) Trend-Following Algorithmic Strategies

-This is the most popular algorithmic trading strategy.
-It includes following strong price trends using:
+This is the most popular algorithmic trading approach.
+It involves following strong price trends using:

 (ii) Price channel breakouts